BlueByteSystemsInc/PDMShell/src/SETVAR.md

 - `$value` now evaluates to an empty string when the existing value is null or empty, and literal `\n` in evaluated values is converted to a newline.
 - PDM variable evaluation now uses `$(Variable)` and `$(Variable.Configuration)` expressions.
 Bracketed text is literal.
 - Dynamic placeholder evaluation supports string functions such as `${left(...)}`, `${right(...)}`, `${len(...)}`, `${pos(...)}`, `${replace(...)}`, `${before(...)}`, and `${after(...)}`.
+- `-stringformat None` leaves the evaluated value unchanged and is the default behavior when `-stringformat` is omitted.

 ## Availability
 Available since PDMShell 2.0.0.